 |CPU Chipset Uplink||PCIe Gen 3||PCIe Gen 3||PCIe Gen 4|

-In general, the B550 motherboards are also rather expensive at the moment, with the ASRock B550 Taichi being the most obvious example.
-It's actually around the same price as the ASRock X570 Taichi, which is arguably the better board or, the more fully-featured.
+In general, the B550 motherboards are a tad more expensive than we'd like, with the ASRock B550 Taichi being the most obvious example.
+It's around the same price as the ASRock X570 Taichi, arguably the better board or the more fully featured.

 There are cheaper B550 boards out there, such as the ASRock B550 HDV, but then you are losing out on luxuries like decent power phase design and potentially then overall performance.
 That might be a cut too far if you're aiming for an affordable home for your next AMD Ryzen CPU purchase.